cybergeek1943/t4json/README.md

 # t4json Docs
 ![GitHub Workflow Status](https://raw.githubusercontent.com/cybergeek1943/badges/main/build-passing.svg) ![contributions welcome](https://raw.githubusercontent.com/cybergeek1943/badges/main/contributions-welcome.svg)

 The t4json module was created to make working with [JSON](https://www.json.org/json-en.html) data in python easier.
 It provides a bunch of tools to seamlessly open, edit and save JSON data.
-The JSON data is first [deserialized](https://en.wikipedia.org/wiki/Serialization) and stored in an attribute of the T4Json class... this way you can work with the deserialized data directly if you want.
-The tools
+The JSON data is first [deserialized](https://en.wikipedia.org/wiki/Serialization) and stored in an attribute of the T4Json class... this way you can work with the deserialized data directly just as you would with the slandered json module.
+The tools provided by t4json have tons of features so that you can do really specific things... if you only want to read a few values from some simple json data you might as well use the standard json module.

-It should work on any installation of python 3.6 or later on any OS right out of the box.
+This module should work on any installation of python 3.6 or later on any OS right out of the box.
 Its only third party dependency is the "requests" package.

 __Outline:__